cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 **To select which DOM element the virtual keyboard is created into**, set the `virtualKeyboardContainer` option to the desired DOM element.

-The `position` attribute of this container element should be `relative` so that the virtual keyboard can correctly be placed relative to this element, and the container element should be at least 365px wide to ensure that the virtual keyboard can fit.  {.notice--warning}
+The container element should be at least 365px wide to ensure that the virtual keyboard can fit.
+The height of the container element will be adjusted so that the virtual keyboard can fit. {.notice--warning}

 ## Customizing the Appearance of the Virtual Keyboard